cobbr/cobbr.io/_posts/2017-12-19-InsecurePowershell-PowerShell-Without-System-Management-Automation.md

 InsecurePowershell is a simple concept that I really don't plan on actively maintaining.
 However, there are a couple of interesting items that could enhance InsecurePowerShell that I may revisit in the future:

-* **Dynamically Load Assemblies** - 99% of the time I spent working on InsecurePowershell was spent trying to create a single binary that dynamically loaded the modified System.Management.Automation.dll and the .NET Core DLLs so that InsecurePowershell could be distributed as a single binary file, however this turned out to be more difficult than I anticipated.
+* **Dynamically Load Assemblies** - 99% of the time I spent working on InsecurePowershell was spent trying to create a single binary that dynamically loads the modified System.Management.Automation.dll and the .NET Core DLLs so that InsecurePowershell could be distributed as a single binary file, however this turned out to be more difficult than I anticipated.
 So for now, InsecurePowerShell exists as a single ZIP archive that must be extracted out to many files.
 However, I may revisit this in the future.
 * **PowerShell Core Agent** - It might be convenient to have a full PowerShell C2 agent that is compatible with PowerShell Core.
 The lack of feature parity between WindowsPowerShell and PowerShell Core will probably cause most pre-existing PowerShell C2 agents to fail.

 ---